laminas/laminas-filter/docs/book/v3/standard-filters.md

 ## ToString

 The `ToString` filter casts `Stringable` objects or scalar values to `string`.
+If an array is received, member values are cast to a string recursively.

 This filter has no runtime options.

 ### Basic Usage